Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Here's why a Moka pot will need special coffee beans:

-• The Moka pot stands out because of the process in which the coffee is made.
+• The Moka pot stands out because of the process by which the coffee is made.
 The water boils from the bottom chamber, and as it heats up, it is forcibly pushed into the funnel.
 Once it passes through the funnel, it mixes through the grounds to create the coffee.
 The finished product is then pushed into the top chamber, where it collects to be poured.

 Finished coffee brew with the Moka pot.